 3. Oneness is an entity (validation)

-Chapter 3: Oneness and God
+Chapter 3 Oneness and God

-God, Infinite, Holy spirit Jesus, Allah, HaShem, Father, All-There-Is, Universal Mind, Sh’angdi, Love, Shiva, Tao, Christ, Mother, Deus, Lord, The Light, Supreme Being, Buddha, Krishna, Adoni, Cheon-Ju…many names.
+God, Infinite, Holy Spirit, Jesus, Allah, HaShem, Father, All-There-Is, Universal Mind, Sh’angdi, Love, Shiva, Tao, Christ, Mother, Deus, Lord, The Light, Supreme Being, Buddha, Krishna, Adoni, Cheon-Ju…many names.

 A personal note on this subject.
-It is my view that what a person believes will always be secondary to how a person behaves.
-If a person is overwhelmed by the need to defend God by destructive behavior, they are engaged in earth-bound, ego-dominant forces that have nothing to do with Oneness.
+It is my view that a person’s beliefs will always be secondary to a person’s behavior.
+If a person is overwhelmed by the need to defend God by destructive behavior, they are engaged in earth-bound, ego-dominant forces having nothing to do with Oneness.
 This will become apparent in this book as we explore the energy and essence of Oneness.
-Also, these ideas in no way denigrates or challenges belief in God.
-God exists and is a source of comfort and inspiration for many of us.
-Again, God is the name of an unnameable entity so we are humbly seeking a common language to enable us to reach, and remain on, the same page.

-Chapter 4: Oneness and Time
+Chapter 4 Oneness and Time

 Time is the only true unit of measure.
 It gives proof to the existence of matter.
 Without time we don’t exist.
 Time is unity.